AustinCodingAcademy/Exams/PHPIntro/01-Midterm/Midterm-Part2.md

 Instructions
 ------------

-This portion of the test is to be completed **without notes**.
-Notes include
+This portion of the test is to be completed with full access to your notes and the internet.
+Use all of your resources to complete these problems.

-* previous assignments
-* examples from in class
-* anything from the internet
-* etc

-Create a text file called midterm_part1.txt.
-Answers to the questions should be placed in this document.
+Create a new php file for each problem.
+Name your files with the following format: Last Name + Problem Number.

+For example MurphyProblem1.php, MurphyProblem2.php etc.

-After you have completed this portion of the midterm, attach the `midterm_part1.txt` file in an email to the following addresses:
+After you have completed this portion of the midterm, attach all of the files to an email and send it to:

 * ryan@austincodingacademy.com
 * joe@austincodingacademy.com
-* clofton@austincodingacademy.com

-Set the email subject as `PHP Intro Midterm - Part 1`
+Set the email subject as `PHP Intro Midterm - Part 2`

 Problems
 --------